topquark22/morseR24/README.md

 -  If the red LED lights immediately, the circuit is configured as a receiver and the radio is disabled.
 This configuration is not supported.

 -  If the red LED lights during transmission of a message, an invalid packet was received.
-Ensure that the transmitter and the receiver are running compatible versions and that there is good radio communication.
+Ensure that the transmitter and the receiver are running the same version and that there is good radio communication.
 The problem should be investigated and the slave reset.

 ## Configuration